Seatis/my-teaching-materials/tools-and-coding/first-website/README.md

  - __Add a header image.__
    Try adding an image tag.
 How do you make it full page wide?
    Try adding the image as background-image instead.

+## Individual Workshop Review
+Please follow the styleguide: [Our HTML & CSS styleguide](../../styleguide/html-css.md)

+ - Is the directory structure and the name of the files correct?
+ - Is the doctype present and valid?
+ - Are the `html`, `head` and `body` has the right structure?
+ - Is the semantic structuring good in the html file?
+ - Is the styling valid for the image, titles, and paragraphs?
+ - Are the color codes valid?
+ - Is there unnecessary code duplication?
+ - Is the indentation good in each file?